AFLplusplus/AFLplusplus/qemu_mode/README.persistent.md

 It is optional, and only needed if the the return should not be at the end of the function to which the START address points into, but earlier.

-It is not set, QEMU will assume that START points to a function and will patch the return address (on stack or in the link register) to return to START (like WinAFL).
+If it is not set, QEMU will assume that START points to a function and will patch the return address (on stack or in the link register) to return to START (like WinAFL).

 It is defined by setting AFL_QEMU_PERSISTENT_RET, and too 0x4000000000 has to